mitra-ep/ActiveVolcanoPlot/README.md

 <img src="https://github.com/mitra-ep/ActiveVolcanoPlot/blob/master/extra/BarPlot0.png" width="70%" height="70%" />

-This means that under these parameters about 14 percent of the time *top* discovery is actually a false discovery.
-The inflation gets worse, if the null features have larger variances (this can be checked by setting λ>0 in simulation codes).On the other hand, the problem resolves if λ<0.
-This is a feature of dataset and is not easy to check for this assumption.
-Furthermore, using the _limma_ package (voom) will worsen the issue as the shrinkage method will implicitly imposes such a relationship.
-All these issues are explained  in details in the paper.
+This means that under these parameters about 14 percent of the time *top* discovery is actually a false discovery.\
+The inflation gets worse, if the null features have larger variances (this can be checked by setting λ>0 in simulation codes).
+Although, the problem resolves if λ<0.
+This is a feature of dataset and is not easy to check for this assumption holds.
+So the application of classic volcano plot assumes that λ<0, which may not be true.
+Furthermore, using the _limma_ package (voom) will also worsen the issue as the shrinkage method will implicitly imposes such a relationship.
+All these properties are explained with details in the paper.

 ### RNA-seq data